tausen/learnxinyminutes-docs/c++.html.markdown

 int main()
 {
-    // Includes all symbols from `namesapce Second` into the current scope.
+    // Includes all symbols from `namespace Second` into the current scope.
 Note
     // that simply `foo()` no longer works, since it is now ambiguous whether
     // we're calling the `foo` in `namespace Second` or the top level. using namespace Second;